kriti-ss03/Movie-Recommendation-webapp/README.md

 What's next for the app?:

 Make the Ask Friend feature for sending movie names via nodemailer and also having personalized movie viewing and chatting room

 Make Suggest Me smart.
-By making the app hands free with the help of AI and database.
+By incorporating rating system and then comparing it with the vote average and finding similarity among them.
+We can also make our app hands free with the help of AI and database.
 By collecting data and selecting the genres based on their of selections and movies watched.

 Add a login system to personalized the movie subscription system.

 Make further improvements in UI